AdobeDocs/journey-optimizer.nl-NL/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

->[!CAUTION]
+>[!NOTE]
 >
->Momenteel in [!DNL Journey Optimizer] u kunt alleen op code gebaseerde ervaringen maken met **campagnes**.
+>* Als dit de eerste keer is dat u een op code gebaseerde ervaring maakt, moet u ervoor zorgen dat u de in [deze sectie](code-based-prerequisites.md).

-Wanneer u [een campagne opzetten](../campaigns/create-campaign.md#configure), selecteert u **Ervaring op basis van code** als uw handeling en basisinstellingen definiëren.
+>

->[!NOTE]
+>* Momenteel in [!DNL Journey Optimizer] u kunt alleen op code gebaseerde ervaringen maken met **campagnes**.
 >
->Als dit de eerste keer is dat u een op code gebaseerde ervaring maakt, moet u ervoor zorgen dat u de in [deze sectie](code-based-prerequisites.md).
+>>* Het op code gebaseerde ervaringskanaal is niet beschikbaar voor organisaties die de Adobe hebben aangeschaft **Gezondheidsschild** en **Privacy- en beveiligingsschild** add-on aanbiedingen.

 <!--Discover the detailed steps to create a code-based campaign in this video.-->